project-slippi/slippi-wiki/GETTING_STARTED.md

 ## Commonly Asked Questions
 > "Where is the rollback code located?"

-Rollback is accomplished by work done between the [Slippi SSBM Asm](https://github.com/project-slippi/slippi-ssbm-asm/search?p=1&q=rollback&unscoped_q=rollback) code and the [Ishiiruka](https://github.com/project-slippi/Ishiiruka/search?q=rollback&unscoped_q=rollback) code.
+Rollback is accomplished by work done between the [Slippi SSBM ASM](https://github.com/project-slippi/slippi-ssbm-asm/search?p=1&q=rollback&unscoped_q=rollback) code and the [Ishiiruka](https://github.com/project-slippi/Ishiiruka/search?q=rollback&unscoped_q=rollback) code.

 > "How is data moved between the game (assembly) and the emulator?"

-Via EXI communication.
+Via [EXI communication](https://github.com/project-slippi/Ishiiruka/blob/slippi/Source/Core/Core/HW/EXI_DeviceSlippi.cpp).
 An example of such is demonstrated in [this video](https://github.com/project-slippi/Ishiiruka/search?q=rollback&unscoped_q=rollback) by Fizzi.

 > "Where is the matchmaking code?"

-The source code for the matchmaking server is in a private repository, and is not currently planned to be open sourced.
+The source code for the matchmaking server is in a private repository and is not currently planned to be open sourced.

 ## Guides & Resources

 ### Melee Modding and Assembly
 * [Fizzi Teaches Basic Assembly and Melee Modding](https://www.youtube.com/watch?v=NOq49h0tkBI) (video) - Recorded by the creator of Slippi, this video teaches some basic assembly and demonstrates EXI communication.
-* [SSBM Data Sheet](https://docs.google.com/spreadsheets/d/1JX2w-r2fuvWuNgGb6D3Cs4wHQKLFegZe2jhbBuIhCG8/preview#gid=12) - A Google Sheet containing information about Melee's memory addresses.
-* [Assembler Tutorial](http://wiibrew.org/wiki/Assembler_Tutorial) - A wii modding specific guide to PPC, and its instructions.
 * [Intro to Wii Game Modding by InternetExplorer](https://www.youtube.com/watch?v=IOyQhK2OCs0&list=PL6GfYYW69Pa2L8ZuT5lGrJoC8wOWvbIQv) (video) - Recorded by Dan Salvato - A playlist of videos related to modding Wii games.
 An excellent resource for debugging with Dolphin.
+* [Assembler Tutorial](http://wiibrew.org/wiki/Assembler_Tutorial) - A wii modding specific guide to PPC, and its instructions.
+* [PowerPC Instruction Set](https://www.ibm.com/support/knowledgecenter/en/ssw_aix_71/assembler/idalangref_ins_set.html) - Indepth documentation about PowerPC instructions and their behavior.
-* [PowerPC Instruction Set Reference Card](http://www.tentech.ca/downloads/other/PPC_Quick_Ref_Card-Rev1_Oct12_2010.pdf) - An overview of various PowerPC instructions, and their behavior.
+* [PowerPC Instruction Set Reference Card](http://www.tentech.ca/downloads/other/PPC_Quick_Ref_Card-Rev1_Oct12_2010.pdf) - An overview of various PowerPC instructions and their behavior.
+* [SSBM Data Sheet](https://docs.google.com/spreadsheets/d/1JX2w-r2fuvWuNgGb6D3Cs4wHQKLFegZe2jhbBuIhCG8/preview#gid=12) - A Google Sheet containing information about Melee's memory addresses.

 ## Tools